clumsynerdface/cribl-search-zscaler/cribl-search-zscaler_0.1.1/README.md

 To use this Pack, follow these steps:

 1. Install the pack from the dispensary.
-2. Check dataset naming conventions and update the searches of each dashboard if needed.
-Hint: Use JSON mode to do this to make it quick and easier.
+2. Check dataset naming conventions and update the macros if needed.
 3. View your data!

 ## Release Notes

-### Version 0.1 - 2025-06-30
+### Version 0.1.1 - 2025-07-01
 Initial Release

 ## Contact